-NAME 'C' LANGUAGE DATATYPE a DESCRIPTION string Any Partition Key that is an attribute of Part ; see ▶ Table 6.4 Part Element.
+NAME 'C' LANGUAGE DATATYPE DESCRIPTION string Any Partition Key that is an attribute of Part ; see Table 6.4 Part Element.
 ActualAmount float Actual amount of the product that was produced.
 Amount float Planned amount of the product that was produced.
 CustomerID string CustomerInfo/@CustomerID.
 CustomerName string Contact/Person of the customer contact.
 The sequence and selection of attributes is system dependent.
-Date string Current date in ▶ [ISO8601:2004] format.
+Date string Current date in ▶[ISO8601:2004] format.
 DeviceID string Device/@DeviceID of the device that produced the output.
 DeviceName string Device/@DescriptiveName of the device that produced the output.
 EndTime string Actual end time of the job.
 Error string List of errors that occurred during the job.
-The formatting of errors is system dependent.
+The formatting of errors system dependent.
 ErrorStats string Statistics on errors that happened during execution.
 The formatting of error statistics is system dependent.
 ExposedMediaName string Resource/@DescriptiveName of the plate that is being imaged.
 GeneralID:XXX string GeneralID/@IDValue of a GeneralID[@IDUsage = "XXX"].
 For example if @Format = "%i" and @Template= "GeneralID:foo" then for: <generalid idusage="foo" idvalue="1"></generalid> the extracted value is 1.
 Generated string System generated string, for example a file name.
 Input string Local file name of the input file.
 A value of "Input" SHALL NOT be specified for a FileSpec that describes an input file.
 JobID string XJDF/@JobID of the job.
-JobName string XIDF/@DescriptiveName of the job that is being processed.
+JobName string XJDF/@DescriptiveName of the job that is being processed.
 JobPartID string XJDF/@JobPartID of the job.
-MediaBrand string Resource/@Brand of the media that is being printed.
-MoonPhase string Phase of the moon at the @StartTime of the job.
-Operator string Contact/Person that describes the operator.
-The sequence and selection of attributes is system dependent.